awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 ## Next steps<a name="gs-console-next-steps"></a>

 The following documentation topics help you to extend the functionality of your cluster\.
-+ The [IAMprincipal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) that created the cluster is the only principal that can make calls to the Kubernetes API server with `kubectl` or the AWS Management Console\.
++ The [IAM principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) that created the cluster is the only principal that can make calls to the Kubernetes API server with `kubectl` or the AWS Management Console\.
 If you want other IAM principals to have access to your cluster, then you need to add them\.
 For more information, see [Enabling IAM principal access to your cluster](add-user-role.md) and [Required permissions](view-kubernetes-resources.md#view-kubernetes-resources-permissions)\.
 + Deploy a [sample application](sample-deployment.md) to your cluster\.
 + Before deploying a cluster for production use, we recommend familiarizing yourself with all of the settings for [clusters](create-cluster.md) and [nodes](eks-compute.md)\.
 Some settings \(such as enabling SSH access to Amazon EC2 nodes\) must be made when the cluster is created\.
 + To increase security for your cluster, [configure the Amazon VPC Container Networking Interface plugin to use IAM roles for service accounts](cni-iam-role.md)\.